 This session is built around that gap.
 You will get concrete perspectives on how to move from strategy and policy to initiatives that deliver real, measurable impact.

-Finally, we open up for conversation and exchange of experiences with other business leaders.
+Finally, we open up for discussion and exchange of experiences with other business leaders in the room.

 The event is organised by Elvenite together with Accelerated Growth

 William Smedberg is responsible for AI and automation initiatives at Sandvik, focusing on translating strategy into concrete solutions in a global industrial operation.
-He works at the intersection of business, technology, and governance, where requirements for scalability, compliance, and business value need to be met in practice.
+He works at the intersection of business, technology and governance, where scalability, compliance and business value need to meet in practice.

 About the topic